Used 2006 Aston Martin V8 Vantage

-The 2006 Aston Martin V8 Vantage is an all-new exotic sports car.
+Fast and beautiful to look at, the 2006 Aston Martin V8 Vantage is an achingly desirable sports car.

 Many automakers have tried to design sports cars to take on the seminal Porsche 911.
 Success has been elusive.
 The latest automaker to give it a shot is Aston Martin.
 In the midst of a revival, the brand hopes its all-new 2006 Aston Martin V8 Vantage will be the 911-slaying silver bullet.